pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

    |   ^^^^^^^^^^^^^^^^ conflicting implementation for `u8`
 ```

 These impls overlap, hence they conflict, hence Rust rejects the code to ensure trait coherence.
-Trait coherence is the property that there exists at most one implementation of a trait for any given type.
+Trait coherence is the property that there exists at most one impl of a trait for any given type.
 The rules Rust uses to enforce trait coherence, the implications of those rules, and workarounds for the implications are outside the scope of this article.